 Most new workings moms who want to breastfeed aim to do so for as long as they can.
 The American Academy of Pediatrics recommends breastfeeding for the first year of your baby's life.
 So if you want to keep breastfeeding after you return to work let's figure out how to integrate pumping into your work day.

-Find the Right Pump for You
+Find the Right Pump

 A double-electric breast pump is your best bet for pumping efficiently.
 Two popular ones are the Medela Pump In Style and the Ameda Purely Yours Breast Pump.
 The most powerful type is a hospital-grade pump which can drain your breasts in just a few minutes.drain your breasts in just a few minutes.